GabrielRamosAgraMello/Cryptocurrency-Exchange/README.md

 # Cryptocurrency-Exchange
-Data acquisition on a theorical cryptocurrency database, guided by codecademy.
+Data acquisition in a theorical cryptocurrency database, guided by codecademy.